danmacnaughtan/baby-monitor/README.md

 ### Creating a self-signed certificate for debugging

-If you want to experiment running the server and your RaspberryPi on your local network, you will need to make sure a proper certificate is set up to allow for the TLS secure socket to function properly.
+If you want to experiment running the server and your Raspberry Pi on your local network, you will need to make sure a proper certificate is set up to allow for the TLS secure socket to function properly.